bytecauldron/awesome-gamemaker/CONTRIBUTING.md

 ## Additional Feedback

 If you have a better way to organize the list information or other ideas, please share them by opening up a new issue.

+## Regarding AI Submissions

+Due to the rise of agents, I'm not interested in the vibecoded SaaS product you made a few days ago on the topic of game design.
+It's disrespectful to my time (a human maintainer) to review an theoretically unlimited amount of low-quality, AI-generated resources.
+These pull requests are often self-evident and will be treated as spam.